Best Antivirus for Android

 There are hundreds of antivirus apps in the Google Play Store, but these five stood out as the best of the best.

 Let’s face it: Android is a great mobile operating system, but the sheer number of viruses and malware capable of infecting Androids is concerning.
 That’s why having reliable antivirus software is a must for Android-users.
 Now, the keyword there is “reliable”.
 While there are hundreds of Android antivirus apps, only a small percentage can truly provide virus and malware protection.
 We took a dive and tested those apps to see which ones are the best for our readers, and these five options stood out.
+For one, because they all had near-perfect Google Play Store ratings, but more importantly, because they had the features we want from an Android antivirus.

 According to the latest reports, about 480,000 Android malware samples are being added to virus databases per month.1 That’s certainly a cause for concern, but also a strong motivator to get antivirus for our Android devices sooner rather than later.
 In addition to Trend Micro and AVG, we tested out three other Android antivirus apps that we deemed worthy of being on this list, namely, Avast, ESET, and Kaspersky.
 Which one is best for you?
 Let’s find out!